m1xVR/beatleader-score-bot/README.md

 The score will be published when one of the conditions is met:

-- top 10 score on the map;
+- top 10 score on the ranked map;
-- top 8 score of personal scores;
+- top 8 score of personal pp scores;
-- top 100 score on the map and top 25 score of personal scores.
+- top 100 score on the ranked map and top 25 pp score of personal scores.

 ## General slash commands: